-Rivers cradle the world’s earliest civilizations.
+Rivers are the cradle of the world’s earliest civilisations.
 Mythology and religion were born on their banks.
 They provide us with life-giving water.
-We eat of their bounty.
-Create power from their energy.
+We eat of their bounty and create power from their energy.
 Radio Netherlands tells the stories of some of these “arteries of the world”.

-The Saraswati River has a unique place in Indian society: It is venerated as one of the holiest of rivers, yet it is nowhere to be seen.
-According to myth it dried up centuries ago, after fostering one of the greatest of the world’s ancient civilizations.
-Now it is in the center of a modern controversy that strikes at the heart of India’s greatest post-partition wound – its communal divide.
-Hear the secret story of the Saraswati on Radio Netherlands continuing series on Rivers.
+The Saraswati River has a unique place in Indian society: it is venerated as one of the holiest of rivers, yet it is nowhere to be seen.
+According to myth, it dried up centuries ago, after fostering one of the greatest of the world’s ancient civilisations.
+Now it is in the centre of a modern controversy that strikes at the heart of India’s greatest post-partition wound – its communal divide.
+Hear the secret story of the Saraswati on Radio Netherlands continuing series on rivers.